The Basics of Buying a CNC Lathe

 Familiarize Yourself With the Types of Lathes

-New and used lathes for sale are available in three main types: the traditional engine lathe, mini-lathe, and computer numerical control (CNC) lathe.
+CNC lathes are available in three main types: the traditional engine lathe, mini-lathe, and computer numerical control (CNC) lathe.
 Traditional engine varieties are generally used for repair work, short runs, and secondary operations, as they were eventually eclipsed by computer numerical control lathes.
 CNC lathes remain widely celebrated for their quick turning abilities and precision.
 Mini lathes work best in small workshops.

 If your used lathe needs mainly fall into the ‘repair’ and ‘secondary operations’ categories, the traditional model might be all you require.
 Should you need a dependable, fast lathe for commercial operations, the CNC version is probably best.
 If you are mainly a hobbyist and do not have a large amount of space to complete various crafts, the mini lathe could be ideal.